halon-extras/rspamd/README.md

 The following options are available in the **opts** array.

 - host `string` - IP-address of the rspamd service.
+The default is `127.0.0.1`.
 - port `number` - TCP port.
 The default is 11333.
 - tls `array` - TLS options array for the rspamd service.
 - controllerhost `string` - IP-address of the rspamd controller.
+The default is `127.0.0.1`.
 - controllerport `number` - TCP port.
 The default is 11334.
 - controllertls `array` - TLS options array for the rspamd controller.
 - password `string` - Password for the rspamd controller.